-F:\> ami bat BIOS-ROM-filename xxx <Fnter>
+F:\> ami.bat BIOS-ROM-filename.xxx <Enter>

-Note: Always use the file named "ami.bat" to update the BIOS, and insert a space between "ami.bat" and the filename.
-The BIOS-ROM-filename will bear the motherboard name (i.e., X9SRL) and build date code as the extension.
-For example, "X9SRL1.218".
+Important: Always use the file named "ami.bat" to update the BIOS, and insert a space between "ami.bat" and the filename.
+The BIOS-ROM-filename will bear the motherboard name (i.e., X9SRH) and build version as the extension.
+For example, "X9SRH1.218".
 When completed, your system will automatically reboot.